-Proposal-based methods are categorized into single-stage and two-stage approaches.
-Two-stage methods follow detect-then-segment approach.
-These methods first perform object detection to extract bounding-boxes around each instance object, and then perform binary segmentation inside each bounding-box to separate the foreground (object) and the background.
-Two-stage methods (\textit{e.g.}, Mask R-CNN~\cite{Kaiming-ICCV2017} and its variants) are quite slow and precludes the use of many real-time applications.
-Mask R-CNN~\cite{Kaiming-ICCV2017}, the first end-to-end model for instance segmentation, is extended from Faster R-CNN~\cite{Ren-NIPS2015} by adding a branch for predicting an object mask in parallel with the existing branch for bounding-box detection.
-Mask Scoring RCNN (MS R-CNN)~\cite{Huang-CVPR2019}, Cascade R-CNN~\cite{Zhaowei-CVPR2018}, and PANet~\cite{Liu-CVPR2018} are extended from Mask R-CNN to improve the quality of segmented instances.
-MS R-CNN~\cite{Huang-CVPR2019} contains a network block on top of Mask R-CNN to learn the quality of the predicted instance masks.
-Meanwhile, Cascade R-CNN~\cite{Zhaowei-CVPR2018 }, a multi-stage architecture, consists of a sequence of detectors trained with increasing Intersection over Union (IoU) thresholds, to be sequentially more selective against close false positives.
-PANet~\cite{Liu-CVPR2018} aims at boosting information flow in feature extractor through bottom-up path augmentation.
-In addition, RetinaMask~\cite{Fu-2019} is proposed by adding a novel instance mask prediction head to the single-shot RetinaNet~\cite{Lin2-CVPR2017} detector.
-On the other hand, FCIS~\cite{Yi-CVPR2017} extends the existing FCN-based detector by sharing score maps between object detection and segmentation.
+Proposal-based methods can be categorized into single-stage and two-stage processes.
+The two-stage methods detect and then segment: they first perform object detection to extract a bounding box around each instance object and then perform binary segmentation inside each bounding box to separate the foreground (object) and the background.
+Two-stage methods (\eg, Mask RCNN~\cite{Kaiming-ICCV2017} and its variants) are quite slow and thus are not practical for many real-time applications.
+Mask RCNN~\cite{Kaiming-ICCV2017}, the first end-to-end model for instance segmentation, is an extension of Faster RCNN~\cite{Ren-NeurIPS2015}: a branch was added for predicting an object mask in parallel with the existing branch for bounding box detection.
+Mask Scoring RCNN (MS RCNN)~\cite{Huang-CVPR2019}, Cascade Mask RCNN~\cite{Zhaowei-CVPR2018}, and PANet~\cite{Liu-CVPR2018} are extensions of Mask RCNN that improve the quality of segmented instances.
+MS RCNN~\cite{Huang-CVPR2019} contains a network block on top of Mask RCNN that learns the quality of the predicted instance masks.
+Cascade Mask RCNN~\cite{Zhaowei-CVPR2018}, a multi-stage architecture, consists of a sequence of detectors trained with increasing intersection over union (IoU) thresholds that are sequentially more selective against close false positives.
+PANet~\cite{Liu-CVPR2018} is aimed at boosting information flow in the feature extractor through bottom-up path augmentation.